Super Formula Championship

-The first Japanese Top Formula championship was held in 1973 as the All-Japan Formula 2000 Championship.
+The first Japanese top formula championship was held in 1973 as the All-Japan Formula 2000 Championship.
 In 1978, the series transformed into the All-Japan Formula Two Championship, and again in 1987, into the All-Japan Formula 3000 Championship.
 For the most part, these Japanese racing series closely followed their European counterparts in terms of technical regulations.
 The JRP was established in 1995, and began managing the series in 1996, under its new name, the Formula Nippon Championship.
+This began what is commonly known as the modern era of the series, which has seen it become more independent with regard to technical regulations.
 The series' name was changed again in 2013, to Super Formula (officially Japanese Championship Super Formula until 2016).

 History

 Background

 In Japan, touring and sports car racing was very popular throughout the 1960s.
-The Japanese Grand Prix was originally held as an event for touring and sports cars, and was immediately established as the largest motor racing event in the country during its original run between 1963 to 1969.
+The Japanese Grand Prix was originally held as an event for touring and sports cars, and was immediately established as the largest motor racing event in the country during its original run between 1963 and 1969.
 On the other hand, formula car racing had a more difficult time being established in the nation's motorsport landscape.
 The inaugural JAF Grand Prix at Fuji Speedway in 1969 was Japan's first major single-seater race.
 And in 1971, the Japanese Grand Prix was reformatted into an event centered around formula car racing.
 Neither event managed to be as popular with spectators as the Japanese Grand Prix was during its time as a sports car race.